New Chattanooga Courthouse

 A Program of Requirements (POR) study will also be conducted for this project.
-GSA intends to contract with a construction manager as advisor (CMa) firm to conduct the POR study and intends on issuing the request for proposals (RFP) to qualified CMa firms in the first quarter of the calendar year 2023.
+GSA intends to contract with a construction manager as advisor (CMa) firm to conduct the POR study and anticipates issuing the request for proposals (RFP) to qualified CMa firms in the second quarter of the calendar year 2023.

 - March 2023 - Award NEPA contract

 - September 2023 - Award CMa contract

 - Total authorized: $218M for site acquisition, design and construction & related expenses

 - Total appropriated (to date): $218M site acquisition, design and construction & related expenses